akshaydethe2013-tech/Manual-Testing-Projects/README.md

-I tested a e-commerce website.
+I tested an e-commerce website.